 All flight attendants must be certified by the FAA.
-To become certified, flight attendants must complete their employer’s initial training program and pass an exam.
-Flight attendants are certified for specific types of aircraft and must take new training for each type of aircraft on which they are to work, in addition to receiving recurrent training every year if they are to maintain their certification.
+To become certified, flight attendants must complete their employer's initial training program and pass an exam.
+Flight attendants are certified for specific types of aircraft and must take new training for each type of aircraft on which they are to work.
+In addition, attendants receive recurrent training every year to maintain their certification.

 Career advancement is based on seniority.
-Senior flight attendants exercise the most control over route assignments and schedules; therefore, they often can choose how much time to spend away from home.
 On international flights, senior attendants frequently oversee the work of other attendants.
 Senior attendants may be promoted to management positions in which they are responsible for recruiting, instructing, and scheduling.

 Attentiveness.
 Flight attendants must be aware of any security or safety risks during the flight.
 They also must be attentive to passengers' needs in order to ensure a pleasant travel experience.

 Communication skills.
-Flight attendants should speak clearly, listen attentively, and interact comfortably with passengers and other crewmembers.
+Flight attendants should speak clearly, listen attentively, and interact effectively with passengers and other crewmembers.

 Customer-service skills.
 Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and address passengers' needs.

 Decisionmaking skills.
 Flight attendants must be able to act decisively in emergencies.

 Physical stamina.
 Flight attendants push, pull, and carry service items, open and close overhead buns, and stand and walk for long periods.